imathis/design-enthusiast/source/projects/fancy-avatars/index.markdown

 ## Fancy Avatars

 <img src="fancy-avatars.png" alt="avatar" title=""/>
-While working on [memberhub.com](http://memberhub.com), creating custom avatars wasn't in the budget, so I designed them anyway and released them for free.
+While working on [memberhub.com](http://memberhub.com), creating custom avatars wasn't in the budget, so I designed some anyway and released them for free.
 The latest version has transparent PNGs that allow use background colors or images for simple customization.

 ##### Why Bother?